technocreatives/beckon-android/README.md

 By using functional programming approach and Rxjava interface, this library (will) provides:

-  - Sane and simple Api with [Rxjava](https://github.com/ReactiveX/RxJava).
+  - Sane and simple Api with Coroutines/Flow and [Rxjava](https://github.com/ReactiveX/RxJava).
   - The best error handling ever which is backed by [Arrow](https://arrow-kt.io/).
   - Support all BLE operations (read, write, notifications, bond).
 Thanks to [NordicSemiconductor/Android-BLE-Library](https://github.com/NordicSemiconductor/Android-BLE-Library)!